adambard/learnxinyminutes-docs/hcl.html.markdown

   // we will look up actions, so that we don't have to repeat actions }

-// using function to convert map keys into set data "aws_s3_bucket" "bucket" {
+// use a function to convert map keys into set data "aws_s3_bucket" "bucket" {
   for_each = toset(keys(local.buckets))
   bucket = each.value
 }

-// creates json for our policy data "aws_iam_policy_document" "role_policy" {
+// create json for our policy
+data "aws_iam_policy_document" "role_policy" {
   statement {
     effect = "Allow"